The 5 petals of Venus and its 8-year cycle

 When plotted geocentrically – from an Earth-centered perspective – there is a highly noticeable rhythm in the motion of Venus.
-After 8 years, it returns to the same place in the sky on the same date.
-This was known to, and of great interest to, ancient peoples such as the Maya, and many today know it as the famous Venus cycle, or the pentagram of Venus.
+After eight years, it returns to the same place in our sky on about the same date.
+This is known as the eight-year cycle of Venus, and stems from the fact that 13 Venusian orbits (13 x 224.8 days) very nearly equals eight Earth years.
+As a matter of fact, the cycle was known to, and of great interest to, ancient peoples such as the Maya.
+Today, many know it as the pentagram or petals of Venus.

-Over eight years, each phenomenon – each relative position of Earth, Venus, and the sun – occurs five times, and then over the next eight years they repeat five times almost identically.
+The word pentagram – or five-sided figure – is because, over the eight years, each phenomenon – each relative position of Earth, Venus, and the sun – occurs five times.
+Then, over the next eight years, they repeat five times almost identically.

-For Venus, the tight inward loops are the inferior conjunctions, in which Venus passes between us and the sun; the wide swings are centered on the superior conjunctions, when Venus passes around the far side of the sun.
+For Venus, the tight inward loops on the diagram above and animation below are the planet’s inferior conjunctions, in which Venus passes between us and the sun.
+And the wide swings are centered on the superior conjunctions, when Venus passes around the far side of the sun from us.
 So the general pattern is (as Anthony Barreiro commented):

 … a lovely five-petalled rose.

-The tight loops are the stamens of the rose, the wide swings are the petals.
+So the tight loops are the stamens of the rose, and the wide swings are the petals.

 When I tried to plot a geocentric picture over eight years (2016-2023) to show the complete rose, it was bewilderingly cluttered.
-It had five overlapping tracks, eight-times-twelve little Venus globes at monthly intervals – already too much without the ecliptic-plane grid and other details.
+In fact. it had five overlapping tracks, eight-times-twelve little Venus globes at monthly intervals – already too much without the ecliptic-plane grid and other details.

-The image at the top of this post is a more simplified version: still calculated in three dimensions, but, by moving the viewpoint to the north ecliptic pole, it becomes a flat plan of Venus’s path.
+So the image at the top of this post is a more simplified version: still calculated in three dimensions, but by moving the viewpoint to the north ecliptic pole, it becomes a flat plan of Venus’ path.